SadokBarbouche/Vanilla_Transformer/README.md

 # Vanilla_Transformer
-My Own Implementation of the Transformer using Pytorch
+Implementation of the Transformer using Pytorch